sttp/Specification/Sections/DataPointStructure.md

 Timestamp; // 16-bytes
 ```
 * The `seconds` field defines the whole seconds since 1/1/0001 with a range of 584 billion years, i.e., +/-292 billion years.
 * The `fraction` field is an instance of the `FractionFlags` enumeration that defines the fractional seconds for the timestamp with a resolution down to attoseconds.
-Specially the `fraction` field is broken up into 10-bit segments where each segment represents 1,000 units, 0 to 999, of fractional time - similar to a binary coded decimal.
+More specifically, the `fraction` field is broken up into 10-bit segments where each segment represents 1,000 units, 0 to 999, of fractional time - similar to a binary coded decimal.
 There are 10-bits for milliseconds, 10-bits for microseconds, 10-bits for nanoseconds, 10-bits for picoseconds, 10-bits for femtoseconds, and 10-bits for attoseconds.
-There is 1-bit defined to indicate a leap-second in progress and 3-bits are reserved.
+Bit 60 is used to indicate a leap-second is in progress; the remaining 3-bits, 61-63, are reserved.
-- The `flags` field is an instance of the `TimestampFlags` enumeration.

-> :information_source: Although the timestamp size is large, encoding techniques make it so that unused and repeating sections of time can be compressed out of the data point `state`.
+> :information_source: The size of a `Timestamp` structure instance is 16-bytes, however, simple encoding techniques make it so that unused and repeating sections of time can be compressed out of the data point `state` so that it consumes much less space.

 ### Data Point Time Quality Flags